 Do you accept donations of books and manuscripts?

 We are always interested in donations, particularly of manuscript items.
 If you are contemplating donating a large amount of material (more than a box), please get in touch with the Methodist Librarian to make arrangements for the donation.

 I’m confused–you seem to have two organizations in your building.
 What is the difference between the Drew University Methodist Library and the General Commission on Archives and History?
 How do I know who to contact?

 The United Methodist Archives and History Center is a collaborative effort between Drew University and the United Methodist Church.

-The Drew University Methodist Library maintains a collection of books and periodicals dealing with the history of Methodism and related subjects–including an extensive collection of original editions of works by and about the Wesleys.
+The Drew University Methodist Library maintains a collection of books, periodicals and historical newspapers dealing with the history of global Methodism and related traditions–including an extensive collection of original editions of works by and about the Wesleys.
 The General Commission on Archives and History is an official agency of the United Methodist Church and is charged with keeping the archival records of the denomination–both records of United Methodist agencies and organizations, and personal papers of notable Methodists.
 (Staff of the General Commission also care for some Methodist manuscript collections which are owned by Drew.)
 The two organizations share a building and collaborate in providing service to patrons, and the resources of both are available to those who visit us on-site or ask questions via phone and email.

 I sent you a question by email and haven’t gotten an answer.
 When can I expect one?